-Note 27 Contingent Liabilities
+Note 21 Contingent Liabilities

-Particulars As at March 31, 2021 As at March 31, 2020 Claims made against the Company not acknowledged as debts 3,471.08 3,471.08 Service tax 2,922.95 1,760.97 Total 6,394.03 5,232.05
+Particulars As at March 31, 2022 As at March 31, 2021

+Claims made against the Company not acknowledged as debts 6,394.03 6,394.03

+- Claims 3,471.08 3,471.08

+- Service tax 2,922.95 2,922.95

+- -

+- -

+Total 6,394.03 6,394.03

 The Superintendent, DGGSTI, Mumbai had called for various information & documents intending to levy Service tax on the differential amount between Toll Collected & Concession fees payable to Authority.
 The Company had furnished the requisite information and documents explaining that the Toll Collection income of the Company cannot be classified as Business Auxiliary Service & hence, the same is not liable to Service tax; also post 01.07.2012 the Toll Collection income gets covered in the Negative list of Services u/s 66D of the Finance Act, 1994 which are not liable to Service tax.
 Further, the Company had furnished the copy of the favorable CESTAT Order received in case of its holding company viz.
 MEPIDL wherein it is decided that MEPIDL collects Toll on its own account pursuant to exploitation of Toll Collection rights, & not on behalf of the Authority & hence, it is not liable to pay Service tax under the Category Business Auxiliary Services on its Toll Collection income.
 The Company vide its letter dated 16.10.2017 stated that the judgement would apply to the company as well since the nature of contract entered into by the Company is similar to that of MEPIDL.
 The Company vide its letter dated 09.10.2019 stated that as supported by Board Circular no. 212/2/2019 dated 21.05.2019, the service provided by the company of toll collection is nothing but service provided by Toll Operators by way of access to a road or bridge on payment of toll charges which is covered in the Negative List & hence, service tax is not applicable on the same.
 The Company had received on October 17, 2019 Show cause cum Demand notice dated October 17, 2019 of Rs.
 176 million.
 The Company had requested for Extension of time upto fourth week of March, 2020 for filling reply to SCN.
-The company has submitted its response to SCN & hearing in the matter is awaited
+The assessment is under process.